-7. SUMMARY AND CONCLUSIONS
+7. CONCLUSIONS

-This work compares performance between the parallel vector architectures of the ES and X1, and three leading superscalar platforms, the Power3, Power4, and Altix.
-We examined four diverse scientific applications with the potential to utilize ultrascale computing systems.
-Since most modern scientific codes are designed for (super)scalar microprocessors, it was necessary to port these applications onto the vector platforms; however only minor code transformations were applied in an attempt to maximize VOR and AVL, extensive code reengineering has not been performed.
+This work examined four diverse scientific applications on the parallel vector architectures of the ES and X1, and three leading superscalar platforms, the Power3, Power4, and Altix.
+Since most modern scientific codes are designed for (super) scalar microprocessors, it was necessary to port these applications onto the vector platforms; however only minor code transformations were applied in an attempt to maximize the vector operation ratio and average vector length.
+Extensive code reengineering has not been performed.